ciminomariano/wwtchallenge/README.md

-Car Microservice - Coding Challenge
+# Car Microservice - Coding Challenge

-This is a basic microservice implementation for getting and updating information about cars.
-It consists of a RESTful OpenAPI contract and a matching HTTP Go implementation.
-Endpoints
+This project is a Go-based microservice that provides a basic set of functionalities for managing car data.
+It offers RESTful endpoints for retrieving and updating car information.
+Below, you will find details about the project's functionality, prerequisites, installation, and usage.
+# Functionality

+The Car Microservice exposes the following endpoints:

-1. GET /cars/{id}
+    GET /cars/{id}
         Retrieves an existing car by its ID.
         Example: /cars/1

-2. GET /cars
+    GET /cars
         Retrieves a list of all cars.
         Example: /cars

-3. POST /cars
+    POST /cars
         Creates a new car.
         Example: /cars

     Request Body:

     json

 {
     "make": "Toyota",